tamarin-prover/tamarin-prover/manual/src/008_modeling-issues.md

 The lemma says that whenever the action `Secret(R,m)` is reached in a trace, then the adversary does not learn `m`.
 However, with this error, the rule `R_1` will never be executed, and consequently there will never be an action `Secret(R,m)` in the trace.
-For this reason the lemmas is always true.
+For this reason the lemma is always true.
-To avoid the case of proving a lemma but with an empty protocol, we define `exist-trace` lemmas.
+To avoid the case of proving a lemma but with an empty protocol, we use `exist-trace` lemmas.

 With such a lemma we define what functionality we want to achieve in a protocol.